Advanced Startup features Select Profile, DLL, Uninstall and resetting HDSDR.

 This can be a virtual port connected to other software.

-In "Options" you will find that PTT may use CAT via a virtual COM port.
-3rd party software may be connected with VAC.
+Third party software may be connected with VAC.
 WSPR, for example can be used with CAT (TS2000) to set the Softrock to TX and change frequency.

 Below, sets the Mic input, one or both channels.
 The IQ mode is for special uses.